 Every single day I see young children in the back of a bakkie, or a toddler jumping around on the back seat of a driving car.
 Sometimes I see toddlers in the front seat with a baby in the drivers lap.
 Simply shocking!
 All it takes is one small little fender bender and your child could be dead.

-On our facebook page we regularly ask our fans about car safety and buckling up and the majority say they always buckle up their kids.
+On my Facebook page I regularly ask our fans about car safety and buckling up and the majority say they always buckle up their kids.
 There have been a few times where a comment has been made that they would buckle them up, but their baby or child screams and fights so much that they don’t bother anymore.
 I really do understand that feeling and it also drives me nuts when I have to fight to buckle them up, but the fact is I would rather have a screaming, fighting child than a dead one!
 It is just not worth the risk.

 Please remember that as parents it is our responsibility to make sure we are informed and educated about all aspects of safety for our children and to protect them to the best of our abilities.